tfabris/BlueGigaEmpeg/README.md

 firmware"](#updating-firmware).
 This will also ensure that you are updated to the latest BlueGigaEmpeg firmware before trying to debug any problems.

 Once the device drivers are working for the Arduino's USB-serial UART, then the "Serial Monitor" feature built into the Arduino IDE program will work as the debug console.
 To run it, do the following:

+- Make sure the empeg is powered off or is in sleep mode.

-- Make sure the USB cable is connected between the computer and the Arduino port (the USB "type B" connection which is accessible on the outside of the BlueGigaEmpeg casing).
+- Connect the USB cable between the computer and the Arduino port (the USB "type B" connection which is accessible on the outside of the BlueGigaEmpeg casing).

 - Launch the Arduino IDE that you installed as part of ["Updating firmware"](#updating-firmware).